 How could two people in the same environment experience cognitively and emotionally different things while events occur the same in their physical surrounding?

 Theories of Environmental Psychology

-In all the fields of psychology, individual perspective color data to support the researchers' view involved.
-Environmental psychology consists of several theories that support certain perspectives with the attempt to understanding the relationship between the environment and behavior.
+In all the fields of psychology, individual perspectives color data to support whatever researcher's view involved.
+Environmental psychology consists of several theories that support certain perspectives with attempts to understand the relationship between a particular environment and human behavior.

 Ecological theories suggest that the environment and the person support each other—a symbiotic existence.
 In the example using the preschool substitution for parental interactivity idea, there are other factors to consider that foster the educational environment of learning such as educational level of the parents, access to health care, the amount of green space, the danger to safety ratio and the number of parents in the home with still further relationship determinants to review.
 The students have so many factors that may or may not act in their lives, affordances as taught by James Gibson.
 The truth of the matter remains that in this theological concept that the environment can only provide assistance to the extent to which the actor uses the environmental stimulus.

 On a plane, certain behaviors exist that would not function to the advantage of those involved in other environments.
 Depending on the passenger level, seating on a plane is static as opposed to a stationary environment such as a movie theater providing fewer stimuli to act upon.
-In a theater, if a person has problems with the occupants surrounding him, he may move locations.
+Of course, such a place has limited capacity also, but the parameters surrounding the frequency of capacity patronage differs depending on the occurrences in a theater or the destination of a plane.
+In a theater, if a person has problems with the occupants surrounding him, he may move locations or leave.